TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Connected Region Puzzles.md

 * *Constraint*: All islands must be L shaped and one cell wide.
 * *Constraint*: Islands may not be connected.
 * *Constraint*: Arrows mark the end of the island's leg.
 The arrow points to the cell in which the L "bends".

+### Stitches
+* *Goal*: Connect each region with exactly one line (the stitch).
+* *Constraint*: Each line is one cell long.
+* *Constraint*: Cells may be visited by at most one line.
+* *Constraint*: Numbers at the edge of the grid indicate how many end points must be placed in the row or column.

 ### Sukoro
 * *Goal*: Place the numbers $1$ to $4$.